Heartstopper (graphic novel)

-Heartstopper is an ongoing young adult LGBTQ+ graphic novel and webcomic series written and illustrated by British author Alice Oseman.
+Heartstopper is an ongoing LGBTQ+ young adult graphic novel and webcomic series written and illustrated by British author Alice Oseman.
 It follows the lives of Nick Nelson and Charlie Spring as they meet and fall in love.
-The series is an expanded adaptation of Oseman's 2015 novella, Nick and Charlie, although the characters originally appeared in Oseman's 2014 novel Solitaire.
+The series is a prequel to Oseman's 2015 novella, Nick and Charlie, although the characters originally appeared in her 2014 novel, Solitaire.

-The series was later adapted into the Netflix television series of the same name written by Alice Oseman and starring Kit Connor as Nick and Joe Locke as Charlie.
-The first series premiered in 2022 to critical acclaim.
-A second and third series are currently in development.
+The series was later adapted into the Netflix television series of the same name also written by Oseman and starring Kit Connor and Joe Locke as Nick and Charlie, respectively.
+The series premiered in 2022 to critical acclaim.

+Since 2021, the inclusion of the Heartstopper series in libraries has been challenged on multiple occasions due to its LGBTQ content and subject matter.
+This has included bans from school libraries in Florida, Oregon, and Mississippi.

 Premise

-Heartstopper tells the story of Charlie Spring and Nick Nelson – two British schoolboys who attend the fictional Truham Grammar School – as they meet and fall in love.
-The series also follows the lives of their friends and their relationships, many of whom are LGBTQ+.
+Heartstopper tells the story of Charlie Spring and Nick Nelson, two British teenage boys who attend the fictional Truham Grammar School, as they meet and fall in love.
+The series explores teen LGBTQ romance, coming out, and dating.
+In later installments it touches on Mental Health, and sex.
+The series also follows the lives and relationships of their friends, many of whom are LGBTQ.

+The story is split into 6 graphic novels.
+Its been adapted into a 3 season Netflix series and a corresponding feature film which serves as the series epilogue.